-- 59. According to Article R57 of the Code, the Panel has "full power to review the facts and the law".
-As repeatedly stated in the jurisprudence of the CAS, by reference to this provision, the CAS appellate arbitration procedure entails a de novo review of the merits of the case, and is not confined merely to deciding whether the ruling appealed was correct or not.
+- 62. According to Article R57 of the Code, the Panel has "full power to review the facts and the law".
+As repeatedly stated in the jurisprudence of the CAS, by reference to this provision the CAS appellate arbitration procedure entails a de novo review of the merits of the case, and is not confined merely to deciding whether the ruling appealed was correct or not.
 Accordingly, it is the function of this Panel to make an independent determination as to merits (see CAS 2007/A/1394, para.
-21). - 60.
+21). - 63.
 In light of the facts of the case and the arguments of the parties, the Panel shall firstly examine whether the Appellant terminated the Contract with just cause or not and, secondly, shall deal with the financial consequences resulting from the termination of the Contract.
+Lastly, the Panel will examine the question of the sporting sanctions imposed by the FIFA DRC in the Appealed Decision in accordance with Article 17 para.
+4 of the FIFA Regulations.